turingschool/curriculum/source/projects/mastermind.markdown

 4. Jorge solved 'GGBB' in 12 guesses over 5m12s
 {% endirb %}

-Note that they're ranked first by guesses then by time.
+Note that they're ranked first by number of guesses then by time.

 ### Package & Polish